zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

 Book a space to rehearse for your next big performance, or just jam out in our live room for fun with friends.

->  An engineer will always be there to help set up.
-Please call or text us ahead of time to let us know what equipment you need us to have set up - stage mics, drums, amps, stands, etc.
+> Contact our engineers before paying to lock in a day and time for your session.
+Let us know what equipment you need us to have set up - stage mics, drums, amps, stands, etc.

 {% include booking-buttons/rehearsal.html %}